A BRIEF HISTORY OF CALIFORNIA

 Human beings have lived in California since 10,000 BC.
 When Europeans arrived in the 16th century the native people lived in small villages.
 They lived on acorns and hunted animals like deer and rabbits.
 They also fished.
 The native peoples made baskets, some of which were so tightly woven they could hold water.
 Europeans arrived in 1542 when Juan Cabrillo sailed to San Diego Bay.
-In 1479 Francis Drake anchored near San Francisco and claimed California for England.
-Then in 1602 Sebastián Vizcaíno exlored the coast of California.
+In 1579 Francis Drake anchored near San Francisco and claimed California for England.
+Then in 1602, Sebastian Vizcaino explored the coast of California.
 However European settlement did not begin till the 18th century.

 Meanwhile as more and more settlers arrived in California many battles were fought against the Native Americans.
 They were forced onto reservations and their numbers fell dramatically.

 In the early 20th century the oil industry boomed in California.
-The film making industry also boomed.
-Meanwhile in 1913 Los Angeles Aqueduct was built.
-During the Depression of the 1930s large numbers of 'Okies' fleeing the dust bowl fled to the California.
-Meanwhile Golden Gate Bridge was built in 1937.
+The filmmaking industry also boomed.
+Meanwhile, in 1913 Los Angeles Aqueduct was built.
+During the Depression of the 1930s large numbers of 'Okies' fleeing the dust bowl fled to California.
+Meanwhile, Golden Gate Bridge was built in 1937.
 During the Second World War California boomed again.
-After the war many returning soldiers settled in California and suburbs sprang up around Californian cities.
+After the war, many returning soldiers settled in California and suburbs sprang up around Californian cities.
 The 1950s were a decade of prosperity for California.
 Both industry and farming flourished and the population of the state rose rapidly.
 By 1962 California was the US state with the largest population.
 The 1960s were an era of protest.
 In 1969 Native Americans occupied Alcatraz Island.
 Then in 1989 California was hit by another earthquake.
 Yet another earthquake struck the state in 1994.

 Today California has an economy larger than that of most countries.
-The population of California is 38.8 million.
+In 201 the population of California was 39.5 million.

 A brief history of Alaska